Chesapeake ex-CEO McClendon to be deposed in bond dispute

-NEW YORK (Reuters) - Bank of New York Mellon Corp (BK.N) will depose newly departed Chesapeake Energy Corp (CHK.N) Chief Executive Aubrey McClendon in its dispute with the energy company over a bond redemption, lawyers for both companies said at a hearing in federal court on Monday.
+NEW YORK, April 1 (Reuters) - Bank of New York Mellon Corp will depose newly departed Chesapeake Energy Corp Chief Executive Aubrey McClendon in its dispute with the energy company over a bond redemption, lawyers for both companies said at a hearing in federal court on Monday.

 Chesapeake last month sued Bank of New York Mellon, the bond trustee for a $1.3 billion debt issue, seeking to block the bank from interfering with Chesapeake’s proposal to redeem the debt at face value.